onnx/onnx/docs/Operators.md

    Hardmax(element in input, axis) = 1 if the element is the first maximum value along the specified axis, 0 otherwise

-  The input does not need to explicitly be a 2D vector.
   The "axis" attribute indicates the dimension along which Hardmax will be performed.
 The output tensor has the same shape and contains the Hardmax values of the corresponding input.

 #### Version